 Rashid came to NAAMA through our charity partner, the Nehemiah Project, who work with men in drug and alcohol recovery.
 Rashid’s prison tattoos remind him of a difficult time in his life - one he spends every day trying to rebuild.
-Now clean, he dedicates his time volunteering and helping others.
-Now it’s our turn to help him.
+Now clean, he dedicates his time to volunteering and helping others.
+But now it’s our turn to help him.
 This is his story.

 One of the lovely facilitators at the Nehemiah Project told me about NAAMA and SECOND CHANCES.
 I didn’t think it was true, because I’m not used to getting help; I usually give help.
 When I heard about it and you heard my story and were willing to help… I’m so thankful.
 When you do good, good comes back.

 It’s weird because when I was using and in active addiction, I didn’t really care about them.
 I didn’t really care about myself.
 But as I’m meeting new people that are good for me and I’m rebuilding my life, I’ve started to dislike them.
 I can’t thank this place enough.
 I really can’t.

 “I started slipping back and, if you want me to be honest, I was getting cocky with being clean.
 I fell, and I fell hard.”

 Would you tell us about your tattoos?

 These are prison tattoos.
 They were made with the stereo cassette motor.
 It was a very bad time for me.
 I didn’t realise what I was doing at the time.
 I was in a dark place.

 One of my tattoos says ‘Kelly for life’.
 She’s the mother of my children.
 I was facing a big sentence and I’d been letting her down.
 I remember it clearly, the guy before he did the tattoo, he looks at me and he goes, ‘are you sure you want to do this?’
 And I was like, ‘yeah, of course I do.’
 And I wish I hadn’t.
 So he did it and I showed it to her.
 I think it brought us closer, but I do regret it.